farhanyousaf786/hola-fashion-dashboard/README.md

-# Getting Started with Create React App
+# Hola Fashion Dashboard

+This project is a React application with Firebase backend integration.
+It provides a comprehensive dashboard for fashion e-commerce management with features like order management, inventory control, and user authentication.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses Material UI for the user interface components.

 ## Available Scripts

 In the project directory, you can run:

+### `npm start`

+Runs the React application in development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.
+You may also see any lint errors in the console.

 ### `npm start`